-The bursary is open to all students currently studying at the university and is open for applications until 15th June 2018.
-You may apply at any time before this deadline.
+The sport coaching bursary is open to all students currently studying at the university and will be open for applications throughout the academic year.

-Over £5,000 funding was distributed to students in 2016/17, supporting them to gain a range of qualifications across 12 sports.
+Over £10,000 funding has been given to 72 students since 2019, supporting them to gain a range of qualifications across 12 sports alongside First Aid courses.